 Right now is a good time to eliminate/purge items no longer used rather than carrying around the luggage throughout the conversion.
 Identifying the relationships to purge is a top priority as we like to rename the table occurrences to a single naming convention.
 We recommend you run the solution through MetadataMagic or BaseElements each time you purge items to ensure you didn't create any errors and identify new items to purge.
-In a worse case scenario, you can easily go to a backup.
+In a worst case scenario, you can easily go to a backup.
 Do the purging before the renaming to reduce your workload.
 Make sure you get approval before purging layouts and scripts as sometimes they are used by developers only.

 TIP: When purging you should also look for items used in indirection, referencing an item by name instead of by the element's internal id before purging.

 Read more about Indirection at Goyas' BaseElements, Unreferenced and Indirection.

 Ensuring unique names in all files for relationships, layouts, valuelists, and scripts before converting is absolutely essential to a smooth conversion that includes file consolidation.
 Do this now, not later.
 It will save you hours of time.
 For very large solutions, the easiest thing to do is add a prefix to all the relationships, scripts, value lists, and layouts based on file name.

 Read more about relationship naming in DB Services’ article, FileMaker Naming Conventions and Standards.

 For relationships, we recommend using a standard convention such as adding a suffix to each relationship that has sorts and/or cascade create/delete rules (e.g. client__INVOICE__srt_cre_del).

 TIP: Expect to review all Go to Related steps in scripts or on layouts after conversion.
 These will be found in the Conversion Issues Report.